patrickletourneux/patrickletourneux/README.md

 - 🔭 I finished the retraining for web developper fullstack JS https://oclock.io/formations/developpeur-web-fullstack-javascript

-- I am now learning REACT
+- I am now learning REACT and typescript

 - I used to debug a lot of vehicule simulations crash and acoustic in Stellantis during several years , in support team.
 - I began scripting with some python script in Stellantis, to use script tool in ANSA software, and to help me for debugging files.